 Living on campus is optional, but the vast majority of students do.
 (No wonder: Loyola's dorms are considered some of the cushiest in the country.)
 With no Greek life on campus, most students spend their weekends working, volunteering, hanging out with friends or heading into the city of Baltimore.

-Loyola shines in several measures of student outcomes: Recent Greyhounds post median earnings of more than $80,000, which is higher than predicted based on the university’s student demographics, according to Money’s analysis.
-The university also lands in the top 5% of four-year colleges on a return on investment analysis from the Bipartisan Policy Center.
+Loyola shines in several measures of student outcomes: Recent graduates post median earnings of more than $81,000, which is higher than predicted based on the university's student demographics, according to Money’s analysis.
+Even alumni that don’t go into high-paying fields fare well financially: In the years after leaving college, 86% of Greyhounds make more than the average high school.